 If you’re looking for a simple way to do a good deed, Plastic Jungle has made it easy for you to donate part or all of the value of your gift card to a worthy organization.
 Simply sell a gift card on the site, then designate a portion (or all) of your earnings to one of the nearly 100 nonprofits that have partnered with the site, including chapters of the American Red Cross and Big Brothers Big Sisters.
 They’ll even ask your favorite charity to join if they’re not yet listed.
 Even better news: The charities aren’t the only ones to benefit, says Kristin Donelson, vice president of marketing for the site.
 “We’ll take care of the details for you and issue an acknowledgement of your gift that you can use come tax season,” she says.

-5. Think local.
-If you've got a gift card to a local restaurant or retailer that isn't accepted by larger gift card sites, you may still want to call around to local schools or charitable organizations -- many are happy to accept the donations.
-"They might bundle it into a package for an auction fundraiser, or use it to buy supplies to further their mission," says Hunter.
+If you’ve got a gift card to a local restaurant or retailer that isn’t accepted by larger gift card sites, you may still want to call around to local schools or charitable organizations — many are happy to accept the donations.
+“They might bundle it into a package for an auction fundraiser, or use it to buy supplies to further their mission,” says Hunter.

 You may not be able to find the perfect present for yourself with a gift card, but you may be able to find just the thing for a relative, friend, or co-worker.
 “Think of it as a way to get a gift for somebody else,” says Hunter.
 “The bottom line is that you can buy somebody a present without using your own money, and that’s valuable.”